 Italians celebrate Christmas for a full month from the Feast of the Immaculate Conception on December 8 through the Feast of the Epiphany on January 6.
 Although some regional differences exist, the month basically is devoted to religious observances and spending time with family and friends.

 by Lorraine Page In the summer of 2016, we continued the process of updating the old plumbing in our ancient house in Ipswich, Massachusetts.
 We realized we needed to completely replace all the plumbing in our downstairs bathroom, and, in the process, we opened up the floor.
 We […]

-We hold it therefore our duty and safety whilst we are about the further establishing of this Government to collect and express all such freedoms as for present we foresee may concern us, and our posterity after us, And to ratify them with our solemn consent."
-Nathaniel Ward, pastor of Ipswich, in The Massachusetts Body of Liberties (1641)
+We hold it therefore our duty and safety whilst we are about the further establishing of this Government to collect and express all such freedoms as for present we foresee may concern us, and our posterity after us, And to ratify them with our solemn consent.”

 The traditional English-style wooden directional sign at Market Square has been replaced with something more modern, and I’m sad to see it go.